core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 This specification makes use of the following additional terminology:

+Topic:
+: A unique identifier for a particular item being published and/or subscribed to.
+A Broker uses the topics to match subscriptions to publications.
+A reference to a Topic on a Broker is a valid CoAP URI as defined in {{!RFC7252}}

 Publish-Subscribe (pub/sub):
 : A messaging paradigm where messages are published to a Broker and potential receivers can subscribe to the Broker to receive messages.
 The publishers